Intuitive Analyses via Drift Theory: Formal Explanations of our Simplifications

-McDiarmid~\cite{McD93} studies the following simple randomized algorithm for coloring an undirected graph, called RECOLOUR: on input $G$, RECOLOUR starts with an arbitrary $2$-coloring of $G$.
+McDiarmid~\cite{McD93} studies the following simple randomized algorithm called \textsc{Recolour}, for coloring a given undirected graph~$G$ with two colors such that it contains no monochromatic triangle: \textsc{Recolour} starts with an arbitrary $2$-coloring of~$G$.
 At every step, it checks whether the current coloring has a monochromatic triangle.
-If so, RECOLOUR changes the color of one of the vertices of this triangle uniformly at random.
-Otherwise, the $2$-coloring has no monochromatic triangles and it is the output of RECOLOUR.
+If so, \textsc{Recolour} changes the color of one of the vertices of this triangle uniformly at random.
+Otherwise, the $2$-coloring has no monochromatic triangles and it is the output of \textsc{Recolour}.

-McDiarmid shows that when RECOLOUR is applied to a 3-colorable graph~$G$, it will return a 2-coloring of~$G$ such that no triangle is monochromatic in expected time $\bigO{n^4}$.
-His analysis shows that the expected run time of the algorithm can be bounded above by the expected hitting time of a random walk on the line with two absorbing states\footnote{This is what we defined to be the two-barrier process.}\!.
+McDiarmid shows that when \textsc{Recolour} is applied to a 3-colorable graph~$G$, it returns a 2-coloring of~$G$ with no monochromatic triangle in expected time $\bigO{n^4}$.
+His analysis shows that the expected run time of the algorithm is bounded above by the expected hitting time of a random walk on the line with two absorbing states\footnote{Which is exactly the setting of \Cref{thm:variance-two-barrier-hitting-time}.}\!.
 This analysis in turn relies on previous results on one-dimensional random walks, which usually require lengthy calculations.

-We present a simple and self-contained proof of the $\bigO{n^4}$ expected run time of the RECOLOUR algorithm for finding a 2-coloring with no monochromatic triangles on 3-colorable graphs.
-Our proof follows the proof of McDiarmid~\cite{McD93} to reduce the problem to the two-barrier process and then uses Theorem~\ref{thm:two-barrier-hitting-time}.
-A similar analysis can be used to derive an upper bound on the run time of RECOLOUR on hypergraph colorings.
+We present a simple and self-contained proof of the $\bigO{n^4}$ expected run time of the \textsc{Recolour} algorithm for finding a 2-coloring with no monochromatic triangles on 3-colorable graphs.
+Our proof follows the proof of McDiarmid~\cite{McD93} to reduce the problem to an unbiased random walk on the line and then uses \Cref{thm:variance-two-barrier-hitting-time}.
+A similar analysis can be used to derive an upper bound on the run time of \textsc{Recolour} on hypergraph colorings.

-\begin{theorem}[McDiarmid '93] The expected run time of RECOLOUR on a 3-colorable graph is $\bigO{n^4}$. \end{theorem} \begin{proof} Let $G=(V,E)$ be a 3-colorable graph and let $\chi\colon V\rightarrow \{1, 2, 3\}$ be a 3-coloring of $G$.
+\begin{theorem}[McDiarmid '93] The expected run time of \textsc{Recolour} on a 3-colorable graph with $n \in \Na^+$ vertices is $\bigO{n^4}$. \end{theorem} \begin{proof} Let $G=(V,E)$ be a 3-colorable graph, and let $\chi\colon V\rightarrow \{1, 2, 3\}$ be a 3-coloring of $G$.
 Let $U=\big\{v\in V\mid \chi(v)\in\{1, 2\}\big\}$ be the set of all vertices which are colored with colors $1$ and~$2$.
-It is easy to see that any 2-coloring of $G$ which agrees with $\chi$ on the vertices from $U$ is a 2-coloring of $G$ with no monochromatic triangles.
-Thus, the run time of RECOLOUR is bounded by the expected time that RECOLOUR takes to find such a coloring.
+Note that any 2-coloring of~$G$ that agrees with~$\chi$ on the vertices from~$U$ is a 2-coloring of~$G$ with no monochromatic triangles.
+Thus, the run time of \textsc{Recolour} is bounded from above by the expected time that \textsc{Recolour} takes to find such a coloring.